Hired by Bernbach in the fifties.

 How did you get them to run it without a logo?

-LEN: The dramatic photo of the multi-colored VW was more memorable than any logo.
+The dramatic photo of the multi-coloured VW was more memorable than any logo.
 In fact, the logo got in the way.
 The client agreed with me.

-DAVE: A previously little known name turned up in the updated edition of ‘Remember Those Great Volkswagen Ads?‘, did you work with Si Lam?
+A previously little known name turned up in the updated edition ‘Remember Those Great Volkswagen Ads?’, did you work with Si Lam?

-DAVE: ‘DO THIS OR DIE’, it’s probably more relevant today than when it ran, forty years ago.
+‘DO THIS OR DIE’.
+Probably more relevant today than when it ran, forty years ago.

-DAVE: Do you remember a young British writer in your group around 1967 called David Abbott?
+Do you remember a young British writer in your group, around 1967, called David Abbott?

 As I recall, quite formal, with a rather handsome tie.